 Junior Learn to Row course – no dates available yet

 The course will be for both girls and boys aged 12 to 17.
 If you are interested please complete the expression of interest form at the top of the page and we will add you to our wait list.

 Rowing is a water sport and you/ your child must be able to swim and should be confident that you will not panic if you fall in.
 Please wear warm but flexible clothes e.g. tracksuit, shorts and t-shirt, waterproof top depending on the weather.

 Please also read the below additional information about rowing and our beginners course.

-The first day we will ask you to complete forms, show you around the club, get you to practice in the gym, bank tub and take you for a short outing in a boat.
+The first day we will show you around the club, get you to practice in the gym, bank tub and if possible take you for a short outing in a boat.

 Learn to Row Course further details